Skint Dad

 Well, actually, phones don’t really ring anymore.
 It more buzzed, buzzed as I never have the volume on.

-With my head in trying to get on, and thinking it was a sales call, I said I’d leave it and if it was important they’d leave a voicemail.
+With my head down trying to get on and thinking it was a sales call, I said I’d leave it, and if it was important, they’d leave a voicemail.

-Less than a minute later and a 30 second voicemail came through on my phone.
+Less than a minute later, a 30-second voicemail came through on my phone.

 Someone really did want to talk to me.